linpengcheng/PurefunctionPipelineDataflow/README.md

    to the era of standardized production in large industries.
 4. It is a particular outstanding and trend-setting technical achievement, It fits perfectly with the principal claim to the "Turing Award".
-5. It should win the "Turing Award", the highest award in the computer field.
+5. I think it should win the "Turing Award", the highest award in the computer field.
       ---- Lin Pengcheng, Self-taught folk scientist
 ```